Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 For example:

+- we may want to stream logs to S3 directly, bypassing CloudWatch Logs;
 - we may want to use a company-wide log aggregator based on ELK stack (or insert other log aggregator here);
 - we may want to have better searching and traceability compared to what CloudWatch Log Insights offers;
 - we may want to avoid high ingestion price offered by CloudWatch Logs.
 This might not be as obvious at first, having a huge cluster of microservices with steady log flow may drive the monthly costs up significantly

 ## Introduction to FluentBit

-At this point we might have taken the decision to store our logs outside of CloudWatch, the next challenge we are facing is how to stream our logs to our aggregator.
+At this point we might have taken the decision to store our logs outside of CloudWatch.
+The next challenge we are facing is how to stream our logs to our aggregator.
 One option would be to use a log router named [Fluent Bit](https://docs.fluentbit.io/manual).
-Fluent Bit is a lightweight agent with the sole purpose of gathering log messages from our containers and stream them into a log aggregator.
-Fluent Bit [plugins](https://docs.fluentbit.io/manual/pipeline/outputs) for integrating with essentially all known log aggregators.
-Moreover, it can collect logs from several sources in several formats, it can transform this messages offering a seamless integration between a produces service and a consumer (which can be even CloudWatch).
+Fluent Bit is a lightweight agent with the sole purpose to gather log messages from our containers and stream them into a log aggregator.
+Fluent Bit provides a set of [plugins](https://docs.fluentbit.io/manual/pipeline/outputs) for integrating with essentially all known log aggregators.
+Moreover, it can collect logs from several sources in several formats, it can transform this messages offering a seamless integration between a producer service and a consumers (which can be even CloudWatch).

-Fluent Bit is also fully supported by AWS.
-For custom log driver setup ECS offers the [`FireLens`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) log driver.
+Fluent Bit is fully supported by AWS ECS and AWS ECS Fargate.
+AWS provides a custom log driver name [`FireLens`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) for making possible the integration with the FluentBit agent.
 AWS also offers a custom Docker image for Fluent Bit, which will be used further on in this article.

 ## Base Infrastructure Setup